greghuang8/Geovis/README.md

 Tl;dr: For those who want to jump right into playing with the ShinyApp:
 https://greghuang8.shinyapps.io/geovis/

+Change the slider to show routes out of airports within the coordinate range.
+Scroll in/out to zoom.
+Right-click and drag to change perspectives.
+Hover over lines to show route information.

 =====

 This module is divided into two main focuses.
 The first focus is a demonstration of mapdeck's capabilities, including drawing arcs, lines, text, and others; as well as the package's customizability.
 The second focus is an application on a large real-life dataset to show how this package may be applied using open access data, including using Shiny as an interactive interface.